The AI Feedback Loop: How Machine Learning Shapes Your Content’s Future

 Analyst reviewing repeated content patterns on a dashboard with charts

-The hidden risk, machine learning can amplify bad content strategy
+The hidden risk: machine learning can amplify a bad content strategy

 Analytics dashboard showing click spikes masking poor engagement and trust